Decryot/ip-finder/README.md

 # ip-finder
-ip finder that finds your ip and the ip of sites
+ip finder that finds your ip and the ip of websites